How to Protect Android Apps Against DarkComet Malware Using AI

 }

-Using Appdome, there are no development or coding prerequisites to build secured Apps by using Detect DarkComet.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Detect DarkComet.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Detect DarkComet